Summer Heat? These Container Plants Can Take It!

 Try these incredible heat-tolerant, low water use container plants in your Arizona garden.
 Conserving water is no longer just an eco-friendly trend, it’s a necessity for many of us.
 Pairing hot, dry Arizona weather with heat-tolerant, low water use plants that thrive in these conditions is a match made in heaven and will help you have a more relaxing, fruitful gardening season!

 Keep in mind – these plants are great for tolerating hot periods without rain, but they DO need to be watered from time to time.
 We recommend using a water meter to measure the moisture levels in your soil.
 Since these plants need to be watered less frequently than others, the water meter is perfect for letting you know when these beauties need a drink.
+We also recommend adding Soil Moist to your containers to help the soil retain moisture.

 Not to be confused with elephant’s foot, elephant’s food is an evergreen succulent that can grow up to 8 feet or more in its ideal environment.
 Elephant’s food is aptly named due to it being a favorite snack of elephants, tortoises and other wild game.
 It has small circular vivid green leaves on reddish-brown stems.
 It occasionally puts out pink star-shaped flowers that attract birds and insects.
 Elephant’s food plants are the perfect choice for Arizona gardeners because of its ability to be drought-resistant, and because of its simple beauty.
 Use elephant food in containers, on your patio or entranceway, or pair it with other plants that are heat tolerant and have low water needs so each plant is happy as a (dry) clam.